Return To posts

 6000 Series Aluminum Alloys

 6000 Series alloys are heat-treatable and often become parts of beams, bridges and other structures.
+Consisting of magnesium for added durability and silicone for a lower melting point temperature, 6061 is one of the stronger aluminum alloys.
 You can find 6061 aluminum plates on construction sites across the country because manufacturers are able to cut, machine and weld this versatile material.
-Consumers find 6000 Series alloys within vehicle frames on account of their ability to handle changing temperatures.
+They are also good for use in bridge components, piping, valves, fasteners, structural, framing, fire ladders, sailboats, electronic parts and molding.

 7000 Series Aluminum Alloys